LuCian532506oHenDRIX/TzLCqwmY/6zs4l/lB-f7/TqW/yR50EP/cloud-management_msNgO_1747937115.txt.md

 * The ability to compose bespoke control plane APIs for any compute plane.
 * A package format and manager to extend your control plane with:
   * The ability to orchestrate any kind of compute plane resource.
-  * New ways to compose control plane APIs.
   * New integration with supporting services such as secret stores.
 * A set of providers and other integrations to cloud and infrastructure offerings that enable resources to be provisioned and managed.